 - single, you stay in the Netherlands for a year or longer

-If you have residency in the Netherlands, you are therefore a tax resident of the country too.
-That means you will need to file and pay Dutch taxes every year, just as you must do for the US.
+If you have residency in the Netherlands, you are a tax resident.
+That means you will need to file and pay Dutch taxes yearly, just as you must for the US.